rysharprules/Java-SE11-Upgrade-Exam/src/ocp/study/part04/README.md

     () -> new IllegalStateException())); // DOES NOT COMPILE
 ````

-opt is an Optional<Double>.
-This means the Supplier must return a Double.
+opt is an `Optional<Double>`.
+This means the `Supplier` must return a `Double`.
 Since this
 supplier returns an exception, the type does not match.
-The last example with Optional is really easy.
+The last example with `Optional` is really easy.
 What do you think this does?

 ````
 Optional<Double> opt = average(90, 100);